webit-de/php-version-pickup/README.md

 - Mayor PHP version numbers only (`7.3`, `7.4`, no `7.3.10`)
 - No `latest` version etc.
 - No installation of missing versions
-- Does not traverse the directory structure upwards from the current directory to find a `.php-version` file
 - No error handling for faulty version files or numbers
 - No automatic execution (`cd` hook)
 - No display of locally available versions